zeplin/zeplin-workbook/README.md

 ### Assets

 >💡 If you cannot download assets for a screen, remind your designers to mark those elements as exportable in their design tool.
-If they are marked as exported and imported into Zeplin, you'll then be able to download them!
+If they are marked as Exportable and exported into Zeplin, you'll be able to download them!

-Like layer data, Zeplin tailors assets to the platform your project is set to.
+Like specs, Zeplin tailors assets to the platform your project is set to.
 The designers on your team will need to mark the assets you need to download from Zeplin as "exportable".

-If an image is marked as exportable, Zeplin automatically provides the resources in  **1x 2x 3x densities**. ✨
+Zeplin automatically provides/generates the resources tailored to platform needs, i.e. 1x, 2x and 3x for iOS... ✨

 |Platform        | Unit  |
 | ------------- |:-------------|